-Dianne Solis is a senior writer at the Dallas Morning News.
+Dianne Solis is a senior immigration reporter at the Dallas Morning News.
 Her stories have taken her to post-Katrina New Orleans, inside families fractured by addiction to starter heroin, to immigration courts for children, and to a mosque where the Ramadan fast was broken with a FBI agent.
 As a foreign correspondent with The Wall Street Journal and a Texas-based reporter with the Dallas Morning News, she’s written on narcotics, gangs and the impact of drug violence and corruption on ordinary people.
 She also has lectured on reporting in immigrant communities caught in the most significant crackdown in decades.
 She was a Nieman fellow at Harvard University.

 Recent Posts by Dianne Solis